shawm11/oz-auth-php/docs/api-reference/shared-arrays.md

 Ticket
 ------

 _array_ — Ticket and its public properties.
+A ticket is actually a set of Hawk credential and artifacts.
 It contains the following:

 - _string_ `id` — Ticket ID used for making authenticated Hawk requests
 - _string_ `key` — Secret key (only known by the application and the server)